dune3d/dune3d-docs/step-import.rst

 the original file is still required, so keep this in mind when copying documents or sharing them with other people.

+In the import tool, you can rotate the imported STEP model by pressing :kbd:`x`, :kbd:`y` or :kbd:`z`.
+Rotating the part automatically locks the rotational degrees of freedom by applying the "lock rotation" constraint. :kbd:`k` toggles this constraint.

-The resulting STEP entity has 6 degrees of freedom: Three translational and three rotational DOFs.
+The resulting STEP entity has 3 or 6 degrees of freedom: Three translational and optionally three rotational DOFs if the rotation wasn't locked in the import tool.
 The lock rotation constraint may be used to lock the rotational DOFs to the entered values.

 The "Add anchors" tool adds points to reference geometry from the STEP